-- providing a high standard of advice and service delivery to the Governor-General and stakeholders: - delivering effective governance and management arrangements in support of the official duties of the Governor-General.
-This includes the implementation and administration of an Electronic Documents and Records Management System; - ensuring efficient and effective stewardship of the properties in the national estate in accordance with heritage requirements and approved capital works and maintenance programs; - educating and informing Australians about the role of the Governor-General; - delivering efficient and effective administration of the Australian honours and awards system.
+- providing a high standard of advice and service delivery to the Governor-General and stakeholders; - delivering effective governance and management arrangements in support of the official duties of the Governor-General.
+This includes the administration of an Electronic Documents and Records Management System; - ensuring efficient and effective stewardship of the properties in accordance with heritage requirements and approved capital works and maintenance programs; - educating and informing Australians about the role of the Governor-General; - delivering efficient and effective administration of the Australian honours and awards system.